Windjammer (1958 film): Presentation

-The world premiere was on April 8, 1958, at Grauman's Chinese Theatre, Hollywood, where the movie ran for 36 weeks.
-The East Coast premiere took place at New York's Roxy Theatre on April 9 where it was shown for 22 weeks on a special curved screen 100 by 40 ft in size.
+The world premiere was on April 7, 1958, at the Colosseum kino in Oslo, Norway, attended by King Olav V and the Norwegian royal family.
+Its US premiere was on April 8, 1958, at Grauman's Chinese Theatre, Hollywood, where the movie ran for 36 weeks.
+The US East Coast premiere took place at New York's Roxy Theatre on April 9 where it was shown for 22 weeks on a special curved screen 100 by 40 ft in size.
 The film was also exhibited at specially equipped cinemas in America, Canada, and Europe.
 Later it was shown in wide release in Cinerama theaters worldwide.
 It was particularly popular in the Scandinavian nations and in its 29-week run in Oslo had more paid admissions (401,320) than the city's population at the time (375,000).

 The film begins in non-widescreen format (1.33: 1 aspect ratio) as the crew prepares for the voyage.
 When the ship finally sets out (about fifteen minutes into the picture), the screen expands to Cinemiracle dimensions, virtually the same as those of Cinerama.